knelasevero/home-server-infra/md/homeprivatecloud2.md

 You can choose most of the default options, but for the port, choose something different.
 In some cases the VPN port will be by default blocked in your router/modem, so you can choose a different one here and take not of it to portforward later.
 Choose any DNS resolvers of your preference.
 If you are not sure which to chosse, go with `1.1.1.1`.
 The final field will ask your for the first client name, and you can choose whatever you like.

 Before we can start a VPN connection we need to portforward a port on the modem/router to your port on the Server.
-To do that first find the IP of your gateway in the Server on the wifi or cabled interface (whichever gives you internet).
+To do that first find the IP of your gateway in the Server on the wifi or cabled interface (whichever gives you internet). **If you followed the [Home private network](https://knela.dev/homeprivatenetwork) guide, this will of course be different.
+And you would need to port forward on both your modem and your Pfsense router.
+If you did not follow that guide yet, you can just go forward here.**

 ```
 $ ip route | grep default